A Chiastic Reconfiguration Of Zechariah 1-6

 5.3 Satan is Defeated and Christ's Reign is Established at the Start of the Millennial Reign (circa 2027AD) (Ch 1 Vs 18 - Ch 4 Vs 14, Ch 5 Vs 5 - Ch 6 Vs 8)

-The passage below in 1:18-2:9 is arranged in the form of a three-unit chiasmus:
+The passage below in 1:18-2:9 is arranged in the form of a two-unit chiasmus:

-B2 2:6-8a The Four Craftsmen destroy the Horns: Flee from "Babylon"
+B2 2:6-8a Flee from "Babylon", because the Four Craftsmen will destroy the Horns

-This chiasmus is regarding the restoration of Israel and the defeat of its enemies.
-The Archangel Michael guides Zechariah through parts of this vision ("the angel who was speaking to me" of 1:19 - see also 1:9).
-Parsing note: In Unit A the New Israel is called "Judah, Israel and Jerusalem", in Unit B it is called "Judah" and "Zion", and in Unit C it is called "Jerusalem".
+The Archangel Michael guides Zechariah through this vision ("the angel who was speaking to me" of 1:19 - see also 1:9).
+Parsing note: In Unit A the New Israel is called "Judah, Israel and Jerusalem", in Unit B it is called "Judah" and "Zion", and in the Pivot X it is called "Jerusalem".

 Chapter 1 18 Then I looked up, and there before me were four horns.
 19 I asked the angel who was speaking to me, “What are these?”